lightbend/console-charts/README.md

     git push --tags

 This will set the chart version, package it, and make a commit.
-Finally, `git push` will publish the release.
+Finally, `git push --tags` will publish the release and git tag.

 ## Development